Flu Prevention Tips

 One way to ensure you’re disinfecting effectively is to select a product from the EPA’s List N, which lists the disinfectants that are approved for use against the novel coronavirus, SARS-CoV-2.

-Force of Nature is an EPA-registered disinfectant approved for use against SARS-CoV-2 and can also help you disinfect your home during flu season without exposing your family to the harmful chemicals that are common in cleaning products.
+Our product, Force of Nature, is an EPA-registered sanitizer and hospital-grade disinfectant approved for use against COVID-19.
+It also kills 99.9% of viruses & bacteria and kills respiratory viruses and the viruses that cause flus.
+It’s a great way to disinfect your home during flu season without exposing your family to the harmful chemicals that are common in typical cleaning products.
+It’s free from toxic chemicals and fumes so it doesn’t require that extra rinsing step like bleach or quat-based disinfectants.

 2. Know The Difference Between Cleaning, Sanitizing And Disinfecting.

 They may all sound the same, but there is actually a big difference between cleaning, disinfecting and sanitizing, and the important term to look for is “disinfecting”.
 We break down the distinction thoroughly in this blog post.
 The bottom line is that each of these practices helps to reduce germs to various degrees on a surface and can be used for different applications.
 Both cleaning and sanitizing reduce germ count, but disinfecting reduces it to the 99.9% level.
-For germs like Influenza A, you’ll want to clean and then disinfect for maximum germ kill.
+For germs like Influenza, respiratory viruses, and SARS-CoV-2, you’ll want to clean and then disinfect, not just sanitize.

 3. Use Your Disinfectant As Directed.

-The EPA tests products for eligibility using a very specific process and “dwell time,” which is the amount of time (usually 10 minutes) that the product shows a 99.9% kill rate of the bacteria.
+The EPA tests products using a very specific process and “dwell time,” which is the amount of time (usually 10 minutes) that the product takes to kill 99.9% of a specific set of germs.
 It doesn’t mean it takes 10 minutes to kill every pathogen, just that at the end of 10 minutes, 99.9% of the full range of germs tested are dead.
-Because of this, it’s important to follow instructions and ensure that the disinfectant is getting sufficient time for it to kill all those bugs you want to kill, like flu germs!
+Because of this, it’s important to follow instructions and ensure that the disinfectant is getting sufficient time for it to kill all those bugs you want to kill, like flu germs.

 4. Disinfect Safely!

-When using harsh chemicals for flu prevention, like bleach, ammonia and isopropyl alcohol, you should always wear protective gear and rinse off surfaces after applying the product.
+When using bleach or quaternary ammonium compounds for flu prevention, you should always wear protective gear and rinse off surfaces after applying the product.
+And in case you’re wondering, bleach and quaternary ammonium compounds are by far the most common ingredients used in disinfectants.

 5. Prioritize High-Touch Areas

-To prevent the spread of germs in your home, disinfect high-touch areas like doorknobs, fridge handles, remote controls, gadgets and kitchen and bathroom surfaces and handles frequently.
+To prevent the spread of germs, disinfect high-touch areas like doorknobs, fridge handles, remote controls, gadgets and kitchen and bathroom surfaces and handles frequently.

 6. Avoid Close Contact With Others